LabMobi/scrolls-android/PUBLISH.md

 WARNING: Publishing should only and always be done from the `master` branch!

-1) Create or update your `local.properties` file in the project root folder.
+1) Create or update (rename the "_TEMPLATE" file) your `publish.properties` file in the project root folder.
 Add the following properties and fill them with the correct values:

 ```properties
 # Your developer id